+Following successful defense of my dissertation, I trained as a postdoctoral fellow for the Department of Physical Medicine & Rehabilitation working at the Christine E. Lynn Rehabilitation Center for The Miami Project to Cure Paralysis on a project titled Spinal Cord Injury Exercise and Nutrition Conceptual Engagement (NCT03495986).
 My broad research interests pertain to the role of the central nervous system in regulating energy metabolism.
-Specifically, I aim to understand disorders of fat storage, utilization, and transmuting that are common in spinal cord injury (SCI).
+Specifically, I aim to understand disorders of fat metabolism that are common in spinal cord injury (SCI).
 An understanding of disordered fat metabolism in this population can help guide treatments to improve the cardiometabolic health of persons with SCI, and can also be used to shed light on the role that neurological control plays in fat metabolism writ large.

 Outside of academia I am a keen purveyor of adaptive outdoor recreation, a scuba diver and "adaptive dive buddy", and Co-Chair of the Scientific Advisory Committee for Therapeutic Scuba Institute, Inc.